 Although tiny home living and cozy city apartments are not exactly novel concepts, decorating a small space so that it's stylish, inviting, and still meets your needs can pose a challenge.

-Whether you’re downsizing to a smaller apartment and wondering how you’ll fit all your worldly possessions into a space half the size of your old place or you’re fed up with feeling like your studio apartment is lacking a certain something that'll truly make it feel complete and comfortable, there are a few key rules that actually make decorating and living in the confines of a small space much easier.
+Whether you’re downsizing to a smaller apartment and wondering how you’ll fit all your worldly possessions into a space half the size of your old place (where will the washing machine actually go?!) or you’re fed up with feeling like your studio apartment is lacking a certain something that'll truly make it feel complete and comfortable, there are a few key rules that actually make decorating and living in the confines of a small space much easier.

-Below, we spoke to a handful of interior designers and decorators to get their insights on exactly what they wish more people knew about decorating a small space and bringing out its full potential both aesthetically speaking and in terms of storage and dealing with clutter.
+Below, we spoke to a handful of interior designers and decorators to get their insights on exactly what they wish more people knew about decorating a small space – both in terms of bringing out its full potential aesthetically, and storage-wise, when dealing with clutter.

 From opting for larger furniture to actually selecting design elements that are physically lighter in weight, these key pointers may surprise you—but they’ll definitely make a noticeable difference when designing and planning out a small space.

-Lorusso also suggests opting for night stands and end tables with drawers or cabinets rather than just a table surface.
+Lorusso also suggests opting for night stands and end tables with hidden (or not) drawers or cabinets, rather than just a table surface.
 Shelving units with cubbies offer a lot of flexible storage and adding baskets or bins allow you to create drawers and contain clutter.

 - See also: Small bathroom ideas

-Whether you’re into monochrome or rainbow colorways, Lorusso urges anyone with a small space to limit the color palette to just two or three main colors, otherwise the space will quickly look overdone or cluttered—even if you don’t have that much physical clutter in the space.
+Whether you’re into monochrome or rainbow colorways, Lorusso urges anyone with a small space to limit the color palette to just two or three main colors, otherwise the space will quickly look overdone or cluttered – even if you don’t have that much physical clutter in the room.

-Taking things vertical—whether it be storage or decor not only gives you more places for storage and decor but it also draws your eye up and away from the small floor, making the space feel bigger.
+Taking things vertical, whether it be storage or decor, not only gives you more places to put items, but it also draws your eye up and away from the small floor, making the space feel bigger.

 According to Newhart, for decor elements in small spaces, it isn’t enough to just be pretty.
 If the piece doesn’t tell your story, spark joy, or serve a purpose (hello more hidden storage or mirrors), it shouldn’t stay.
 “Be intentional about editing in your space and don’t feel bad letting go of pieces that don’t strongly showcase your story, make you smile, or offer functionality.”

-For example, using too small a rug emphasizes how small a room is isn’t your best plan of action.
+For example, using too small a rug emphasizes how small a room.
 To create the illusion of more space, it would be better to use the largest rug a room can accommodate.
 In this way, you bring visual interest and warmth into the room without losing any actual space.

 Along the same lines, tiny furniture ends up making an area seem cramped.
 According to Dufresne, it’s much better to opt for the largest sofa that can comfortably fit in a room and still allow for side tables and walkways.
 “This will help make the room feel inviting and cozy, rather than sparse or cold.
 Similarly, a bed in a small bedroom should follow this same rule.
 Use the space you have to its full potential!”